What Is Black Box Van Insurance?

 Some insurance providers will require you to visit a garage to have the black box installed into your van, however it can be as easy as receiving your black box in the post and installing it yourself by plugging it into the 12v plug in the cab of your van.

 How can I find black box van insurance?

 One of the easiest ways to find a great price for your van insurance is to compare quotes through Quote Goat.
 We use a comparison solution that compares prices from over 30 van insurance providers, returning the results instantly online.
-Using this service will return results with policies that include a black box and others that do not include a black box , so you can make an informed decision as to whether a black box van insurance policy is suited to your needs.
+Using this service will return results with policies that include a black box and other insurance quotes without a black box , so you can make an informed decision as to whether a black box van insurance policy is suited to your needs.

 What about black boxes for a fleet of vans?